Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 TIM and FIN

-- A l-shaped sleeper sofa that also contains a ton of storage.
+- An l-shaped sleeper sofa that also contains a ton of storage.

 - Custom reclaimed wood-style elements throughout the RV.

-- A hand-painted countertop with matching cutting board.
+- A hand-painted countertop with a matching cutting board.

 Meg for It